bletcher/tempView/docs/temperatureData.md

 ## Plot phase difference and amplitude ratio

 Filter the graphs for curve fit statistics.
 Default filter values are set to show all data.
-Use the ABC filter in the first column to filter based on the larger p-value of the 3 ABC paramters for both the *air* and *water* temperature models in the sin-cos curve fit for each day. *Will probably lose this as r-square may make more sense as a filter*.
+Use the `ABC filter` in the first column to filter based on the larger p-value of the 3 ABC paramters for both the *air* and *water* temperature models in the sin-cos curve fit for each day. *Will probably lose this as r-square may make more sense as a filter*.
+Use the `Select maximum absolute Phase Difference for plotting` filter in the first column to select the maximum absolute value for phase difference for plotting.
+This is brute force filtering.
-Use the r-square filters in the second column to filter based on r-square values for either the *air* or *water* temperature models or both.
+Use the `r-square` filters in the second column to filter based on r-square values for either the *air* or *water* temperature models or both.

 <div class="grid grid-cols-3">
   <div style="display: flex; flex-direction: column; align-items: flex-start;">
     ${selectPValue}
+    ${selectAbsMinMax}
   </div>
   <div style="display: flex; flex-direction: column; align-items: flex-start;">
     ${selectRSAir}